 On March 26, 2010, Magellan announced that it had amended its Bank Facility Agreement with its existing lenders.
-Under the Bank Facility Agreement, the maximum amount available under the operating credit facility was amended to a Canadian limit of \$105 million plus a U.S. limit of \$70 million, with a maturity date of May 21, 2011.
-The Bank Facility Agreement is extendable for unlimited one-year renewal periods, subject to mutual consent of the syndicate of lenders and the Corporation.
-The obligations of Magellan under the Bank Facility Agreement are fully guaranteed and secured by Mr. Edwards.
+The obligations of Magellan under the Bank Facility Agreement continue to be fully guaranteed and secured by Mr. Edwards.
 The Corporation has undertaken to pay the 1.15% fee of Mr. Edwards for the guarantee of Magellan's obligations under the Bank Facility Agreement.
 For more information, see "Borrowings - Bank Credit Facility".